pgmccullough/remix-user-auth/README.md

 Create a `.env` file in your project root directory to store environment variables.
 Use the existing `.env.example` as a template.

+Check which `DATABASE_URL` is commented out.
+There is one for Windows / Mac and another for Linux.
+Comment / Uncomment the appropriate one for your system.

 ## Starting the Services

 To start the services, run the following command: